 Puberty is the time when a child’s body changes into an adult’s body.
-The body grows faster during puberty than any other time, except for when a baby is growing in the womb.
+Your body grows faster during puberty than any other time in your life.
 Puberty is about more than just getting taller.
 Feet, hands, arms…everything will get bigger.
-Some specific changes will happen depending on your biological sex (having a male, female, or intersex body), and we’ll talk about that more later on.
+Some specific changes will happen depending on what body parts and hormones you have.

 When will puberty happen to me?

 Puberty happens at different times and it can take from 1.5 to 6 years to fully finish.
-Puberty usually starts between the ages 8 and 13 for people with female body parts, and between 9 and 15 for people with male body parts.
+Puberty usually starts between ages 8 and 13 for people with bodies that produce more estrogen.
+For people with bodies that produce more testosterone, puberty usually starts between the ages of 9 and 15.
 However, puberty can start earlier or later than this.
+If your parents or other family members started puberty late, there’s a good chance you will too.
 It’ll happen when the body is ready.

 What’s going to happen to my body?

-No matter if your body is male, female, or intersex, you can expect a few common changes:
+No matter what hormones and body parts you have, everyone experiences a few common changes: